 Friends of the Oakton Library

 The Friends of the Oakton Library was founded in 2001 in response to community enthusiasm for creation of the new branch.
 Planning and design of the building started in 2002.
 The groundbreaking ceremony was held on April 8, 2006, and the new Oakton Library opened on Sept.
 29, 2007, making 2017 our 10th Anniversary year!

 The mission of the Friends of Oakton Library is to support and enhance library resources and services and to foster a strong connection between the library and the local community.
 As such, we are an incorporated 501(c)(3) nonprofit.

-In the eight years since the Oakton Library opened, the Friends organization has raised funds through the sale of donated books, membership dues and individual donations.
-These funds have supported the Library and the Fairfax County Public Library in the following ways:
+In the nine years since the Oakton Library opened, the Friends organization has raised funds through the sale of donated books, membership dues and individual donations.
+These funds have supported the Oakton Library branch as well as the Fairfax County Public Library system in the following ways: